Ctrl+Shift, Session #2

 Ayo Leilani aka Witch Prophet is a queer, Ethiopian/Eritrean, singer/songwriter.
-She is the Co-Founder and Director of Toronto based indie label 88 Days Of Fortune, a member of feminist based electro dub hop group, Above Top Secret and a solo alternative r&b artist under the name Witch Prophet.
+She is the Co-Founder and Director of Toronto based indie label 88 Days Of Fortune, a member of feminist-based electro dub hop group, Above Top Secret and a solo alternative r&b artist under the name Witch Prophet.

 Cindy Li | DJ and Promoter | Organizer of It’s Not U It’s Me and Work in Progress

 Ciel, born Cindy Li, is a producer, DJ, promoter, and radio programmer based out of Toronto, Canada.
-She currently runs two of the country’s most forward thinking party series (It’s Not U It’s Me and Work in Progress) and hosts a female-focused radio show (where she only plays music produced by females) on n10.as.
-Ciel has used every ounce of influence created by her career to advocate for the safety and presence of women, people of color, and the LGBTQ community.
+She currently runs two of the country’s most forward-thinking party series (It’s Not U It’s Me and Work in Progress) and hosts a female-focused radio show (where she only plays music produced by females) on n10.as.
+Ciel has used every ounce of influence created by her career to advocate for the safety and presence of women, people of colour, and the LGBTQ community.
 Her undying efforts have significantly raised the safety standards of underground parties in Canada and have played a key role in the music community enforcing a 0 tolerance policy against individuals who have abused others.

 Erica Shiner is a communications specialist and feminist activist with an emphasis on digital campaigning.
 In 2015 she successfully organized to have a hateful musical artist removed from the lineup of NXNE, with her petition garnering over 40,000 signatures.
 She worked on the 2014 Olivia Chow mayoral campaign, the 2015 Jennifer Hollett campaign, and her own campaign for TDSB trustee in 2016.
 She sits on the board of directors of the Revue Cinema, where she produces a feminist film and panel series called Bechdel Tested, which serves to advance women's roles in various industries.